crazio/warehouse/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to Warehouse Management Sample

-It contains these folders and files, following our recommended project layout:
+It contains these folders and files, following recommended project layout:

 File / Folder | Purpose
 ---------|----------